Cosync/CosyncSamples/CosyncStorage/Swift/README.md

 On the MongoDB Realm Application Side

-* install the Cosync Engine from the *Cosync Portal* as instructed in the Cosync Documentation
+* install the Cosync Storage from the *Cosync Portal* as instructed in the Cosync Documentation

 On the iOS client side